-Official length of programme: 4 years (excluding one year of English preparatory class forEnglish programme), 2 semesters per year, 14 weeks per semester staff industrial The course are being delivered by reputed with backgroundandclassdiscussion, and individual projectsare implemented method as the of education.
+Official length of programme: 4 years (excluding one year of English preparatory class for English programme), 2 semesters per year, 14 weeks per semester staff industrial The course being delivered reputed with backgroundandclassdiscussion,andindividual projectsare implemented method as the education.
 The undergraduate programs blend fundamentals with hands-on design experience.
 Our curriculum is solely based on preparing our students for the challenges of the 21st century business world in an increasingly global, continuously changing and competitively demanding world.
 The bachelor's degree offerscourses in the following areas of specialization: Aerodynamics, Propulsion, Flight Dynamics, and Structure.